The American manufacturer is riding on the nice success - of a docking station which starred in a TV series

 The new hit for MacBook owners?

-Not sure this will be the next console in your home - but kingston Still, she believes that this new-old machine has a promising future
+Not sure this will be the next console in your home - but Kingston Still, she believes that this new-old machine has a promising future

-The manufacturer has also focused extremely fast on its storage products at the Las Vegas Giant Show, with the official launch of new Canvas React Plus SD and MicroSD cards that support the UHS-II standard and capable of delivering continuous transfer speeds of up to 300 MB per second and up to 285 MB -Byte per second respectively - Great line for those wanting to shoot video content at resolutions 4k And up and content Video Advanced at 360 degrees.
-These exciting speeds are made possible based on a compatible UHS-II reader, of course - which they will be very happy to sell to you kingston.
+The manufacturer has also focused on maximum speed for its storage products at the giant Las Vegas show, with the official launch of new Canvas React Plus SD and microSD cards that support the UHS-II standard and are capable of delivering continuous transfer speeds of up to 300MB and up to 285MB -Byte per second respectively - in a big line for those who want to shoot video content in resolutions 4k And up and content Video Advanced 360 degrees.
+These exciting speeds are possible based on a compatible UHS-II reader, of course - which you will also be very happy to sell to you Kingston.